decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 ![Decrediton seed entry screen](/img/decrediton/seed-entered.png)

-Create a private passphrase for your wallet.
+Create a passphrase for your wallet.
 This passphrase will be used to unlock your wallet when creating transactions.

 Press **Create Wallet** and your wallet setup is complete.
 You will be taken back to the blockchain download progress bar.
 Once the download has been completed, Decrediton will open the Overview page for your new wallet and you will be able to begin sending and receiving Decred.

 ---

-## Restore Existing Wallet From Seed
+## Restore Existing Wallet

-1. If you already have a wallet seed you can use it by clicking on the **Existing Seed** button.
+1. As Decrediton allows you to manage multiple wallets on one PC, you must give a name to your wallet so it can be identified.

+1. Advanced users can use the "Watch only" option and enter a public key to configure a watch only wallet.

 1. Enter your seed into the **Confirm Seed** text box.

 1. Create a private passphrase for your wallet.

 1. Select **Create Wallet**.
-Wait for the blockchain to be scanned.
+Wait for the blockchain to be downloaded.

+1. You will be prompted to enter the stakepool API key associated with this wallet.
+This can be left blank if you don't have one.

+1. The blockchain will now be scanned for any transactions belonging to this wallet.